Walking Dandruff Mite Infestation in Dogs (Cheyletiellosis)

 Cheyletiella mites are superficial skin parasites that live on the skin surface and in the fur of dogs.
 They are visible to the naked eye and have an oval shape with strong mouthparts.
 These mites feed on skin cells and tissue fluids, which leads to the characteristic symptoms.

-Although all dogs can be infected, young dogs seem to be more frequently affected due to their less developed immune systems.
-In addition, poor hygiene can increase the risk of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Although all dogs can become infected, young dogs seem to be affected more frequently due to their less developed immune system.
+In addition, poor hygiene can increase the risk of infection.

 Symptoms